-Whichever settings you choose, detail shots are about pattern and colour.
+Whichever settings you choose, detail shots are about pattern and color.
 Here are a few things to look at as you compose:

 - Consider how the lines in the image interact.
 Do they cross distractingly or guide your eye around the frame in a pleasing way?

-- Which colour dominates?
-In the autumn, colours like red can be overwhelming and often need to be balanced by cooler greens or blues.
+- Which color dominates?
+In the autumn, colors like red can be overwhelming and often need to be balanced by cooler greens or blues.

 - Isolate your subject by cropping extraneous details, or using a shallow depth of field.

-- Embrace the autumn colours, but don’t overwhelm your viewer with too much of the same thing.
-Good images usually have a variety of textures and colours.
+- Embrace the autumn colors, but don’t overwhelm your viewer with too much of the same thing.
+Good images usually have a variety of textures and colors.